andreas-trad/express-happiness/README.md

 </code></pre>

 You might have noticed the term "Tree" in the name of the "Routes Tree Configuration File".
-Before further analysing the way you can define your routes in here, it's good to mention the concept that it implements.<br/>
+Before further analysing the way we can define your routes in here, it's good to mention a few things regarding its concept.<br/>
 In an application there might be routes of the same url (e.g. /a/b) but of different types (e.g. GET, POST).
 Also, in an application there might be routes that do something and also subroutes of it that do something else.
 For example, there might be the route /a/b and also the route /a/b/c.<br/>
 The way the routes are defined on the Routes Tree Definition File respect both of the above facts.
-On any given url you can separately define the various supported call types and then you can continue deeper defining the supported subroutes of it.<br/>
+On any given path you can separately define the various supported call types and then you can continue deeper defining the supported subroutes of it.<br/>
 In the specific example here's a possible / valid Routes Tree Configuration File:
 <pre lang="javascript"><code>